Pixie uses eBPF to automatically instrument Kubernetes applications.

 JVM metrics: JVM memory management metrics for Java applications.

 Application profiles: Sampled stack traces from your application.
 Pixie’s continuous profiler is always running to help identify application performance bottlenecks when you need it.
-Currently works for compiled languages (Go, Rust, C/C++).
+Currently supports compiled languages (Go, Rust, C/C++).
+For more information, see the Continuous Application Profiling tutorial.

 Additional protocols are under development.